Joseph G. Pinten: Priesthood

-Pinten was ordained to the priesthood by Cardinal Lucido Parocchi on November 1, 1890 at Trinità dei Monti Church in Rome for the Diocese of Sault Sainte Marie-Marquette.
-After returning to Michigan, Pinten was assigned as an assistant pastor at St. Paul's Parish in Negaunee, Michigan in 1892 and then assistant pastor of St. Fidelis Parish in Detour, Michigan.
-Pinten spent 1893 on medical leave, then had the following parish assignments:
+Pinten was ordained to the priesthood by Cardinal Lucido Parocchi on November 1, 1890, at Trinità dei Monti Church in Rome for the Diocese of Sault Sainte Marie-Marquette.
+After returning to Michigan, the diocese assigned Pinten as an assistant pastor at St. Paul's Parish in Negaunee, Michigan, in 1892 and then assistant pastor of St. Fidelis Parish in Detour, Michigan.
+Pinten spent 1893 on medical leave, then had the following parish assignments in Michigan: